Frequently Asked Questions

 Anyone who wants to decide on a place to study often has many questions.
 On this page we provide answers to the questions that reach us frequently.

-If you are thinking about studying at HPI, you should start looking for an apartment.
-There is a hall of residence of the Studentenwerk Potsdam directly on the Griebnitzsee campus.
+As soon as you start thinking about studying at HPI, you should start looking for an apartment.
+Directly on the Griebnitzsee campus there is a hall of residence run by the Studentenwerk Potsdam.
 The waiting lists are long, so you should apply there as early as possible if you hope to get a place in the complex.
-Further information on the housing situation can be found at the information for freshmen.
+We have compiled further information on the housing situation in the information for first semester students.

 Frequently asked questions